byterubpay/byterub-site/_posts/2017-03-26-overview-and-logs-for-the-dev-meeting-held-on-2017-03-26.md

 **\<samsunggalaxyplayer>** That's what I proposed #602 for
 **\<samsunggalaxyplayer>** People who do not want to run a full node
 **\<pero>** i had a kind of mostly trustless idea for this
-**\<fluffypony>** people that don't want to run a full node at all have to then use something like the MyMonero apps using the MyMonero backend instead of their own
+**\<fluffypony>** people that don't want to run a full node at all have to then use something like the MyByteRub apps using the MyByteRub backend instead of their own
 **\<fluffypony>** or Exodus or Coinomi or whatever else exists
 **\<pero>** that would poll multiple nodes for the same outputs and verify them
 **\<pero>** and store those locally